daemonraco/drtools/docs/generator.md

 0.0.1</span>__
 <!-- /version-warning -->

-# DRTools: Server
+# Generator

-## What is it?
-DRTools provides a simple tools that generates assets with some basic structure.
+__DRTools__ provides a simple tools that generates assets with some basic structure.

 ## Command options
 <!-- AUTO:generator-options -->